 It is part of the Jack Reacher #5 series and is a This thriller is a paperback edition that was published by Jove on November 27, 2007 and has 412 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School
+Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 Fifth in the Jack Reacher suspense series revolving around an ex-military policeman wandering the country and getting into a bushel of trouble.

 I hated this one!
 That bitch Carmen and her approach with Reacher.
 It’s just wrong!
 Stupid twit!
 What is so important that she has to stick around?
 She’s okay with offering her body, with asking someone to kill for her, but she’s not okay with having a clean conscience and going on the run?
 Even to protect herself and her child?
 The way she keeps pushing Reacher.
 Why can’t she see how wrong this is?
 She keeps pushing about the beating she’ll have to suffer, wanting Reacher to take care of her problem for her.
 Bitch.
 I’d like to slug her myself.
 Take care of your own damn problem.
 Collect the hospital records.
 Track the crap they dish out.
 Gather up some legal ammo of your own!